Splitxorpio/Useless/README.md

 # Useless
-The World's Most Useless App - Submitted at Hackapalooza
+The World's Most Useless App - Submitted at Hackapalooza <br>
 <strong>Won Best Website Hack!</strong>

 APIs we used: